laderast/RBootcamp/chapters/chapter4.md

 because it has more columns than rows.
 You have seen how to transform a *wide* dataset (`dem_score`) into a *long* one with `gather()` and transform it into a different *wide* format with (`spread`).

-In general, I tend to work with long data because this format makes it easeir to aggregate the data for plots when I have a lot of covariates.
+In general, I tend to work with long data because this format makes it easier to aggregate the data for plots when I have a lot of covariates.
 Let's look at what's possible because the data is in a long format.

 Let's practice with another dataset in long format, called `fertilityTidy`.
 You can look at the